newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

   Each new property implemented by the user is also available at initialization.

+.. note:: The filepaths used here must be absolute.
 .. note:: The methods :code:`set_correlation_to_use` and :code:`set_root_to_use` affect also the class behaviour (in addition to the one of the instance).

 .. _API Guide: